Choose the right course in 2024

 Accounting isn’t just one career; there’s a multitude of options and specialties to consider.
 Our accounting and bookkeeping courses are offered as either broad-based launching pads or more specific part courses.
 Consider your ideal career outcomes – where you want to go and what qualifications you need to get there – when determining the course that fits best.

-Those looking to study accounting broadly may wish to begin with a Certificate IV in Accounting and Bookkeeping – an introductory course that provides students with practical skills and opens up the path for further study (such as the Diploma of Accounting).
-Others might prefer the focused structure of part courses like the BAS and Payroll course.
+If you’re looking to study accounting broadly, you may want to begin with a Certificate IV in Accounting and Bookkeeping – an introductory course that provides practical skills and opens up the path for further study (such as the Diploma of Accounting).
+Or you might prefer the focused structure of part courses like the BAS and Payroll course.

-Our courses are structured so that students can follow a full pathway or a narrow speciality.
+Monarch’s courses are structured so that you can follow a full pathway or a narrow speciality.
 Whichever you choose, our courses are fully online, and you can enrol whenever you’re ready.